 We meet each Sunday morning before our worship service to study together and dialogue.
 We gather from 9:30-10:15am in the library (behind the sanctuary).
 Our time together is primarily one of discussion, following an initial time of teaching and exposing the unique and problematic elements in the selected text.
+The principal goal is to teach skills and resources to help read the scripture texts thoughtfully through their historical meaning, vocabulary, Biblical intertextuality in view of glimpsing what they might mean for us today.
 Any and all are invited.

 Sunday Mornings 9:30-10:20 am in January, February and early March 2019